AdobeDocs/campaign-web.en/help/v8/audience/quarantine.md

 Adobe Campaign manages quarantine addresses for email, push, and SMS channels.

 Quarantine applies only to an **email address**, a **phone number**, or a **device token**, but not to the profile itself.
-For example, a profile whose email address is quarantined can update the profile and enter a new address.
+For example, a profile whose email address is quarantined can be updated with a new address.
 The profile could then be targeted by delivery actions again.
 Likewise, if two profiles share the same phone number, both will be affected if the number is quarantined.

 >[!CAUTION]
 >